Shout! Factory To Bring ‘In This Corner Of The World’ To North America

 — The Mary Sue (@TheMarySue) February 1, 2017

 Essentially, the story beautifully shows how the individuals in a war-torn country can still manage to find ways not just to survive, but piece their lives back together.
-Speaking about the movie, Head of Acquisitions & Marketing at Animatsu Entertainmen, Andrew Hewson said,
+Speaking about the movie, head of Acquisitions & Marketing at Animatsu Entertainmen, Andrew Hewson said the following.

 “This truly is a unique and exquisite film, one which only comes around once every few decades, and we are incredibly proud to be involved with it.
 Unique films deserve unique partners and Shout!
 Factory are an absolute perfect match given their passion, expertise and back catalogue of releases It will be a genuine pleasure to work closely with them to bring this masterpiece to North American audiences!”